Essential Tips For Fitting A Beehive Door Knob

-How To Properly Fit A Door Knob With A Grub Screw Fitting
+How To Properly Fit A Door Knob With A Grub Screw Fixing

-Are you having problems with your Beehive Door Knob unscrewing on one side, leaving you stranded and unable to open the door?
+Are you having problems with your door knobs unscrewing on one or both sides, leaving you stranded and unable to open the door?
 If so, you are experiencing a common problem, caused by a simple fitting error.
-Watch our helpful video guide, or read on to discover tips and advice for solving those annoying door knob problems, and making sure your Beehive Door Knob is fitted correctly.
+Watch our helpful video guide and read the step-by-step guide with tips and advice for how to properly fit door knobs with a grub screw fixing.

-When you first unbox your Beehive Door Knob you will see your kit comprises a pair of door knobs (with rose plates) attached to a threaded mortice bar, an allen key and fixing screws.
+When you first unbox your door knobs you will see your kit is comprised of pair of door knobs (with rose plates) fixed to a threaded mortice bar, an allen key and fixing screws.
 The grub screws will already be screwed in place and they are housed within the hole on the neck of each door knob.

-To prepare for installation, you will first need to remove one of the Beehive Door Knobs from the mortice bar.
+To prepare for installation, you will first need to remove one of the door knobs from the mortice bar.
 Using the Allen key, insert it into the hole in the neck of the door knob and unscrew the small grub screw.
-Make sure you do not lose the grub screw, and then unwind the door knob so that you are left with only one door knob fixed to the mortice bar.
-You will notice that the fixed door knob has its grub screw fixed to one of the flat sides of the mortice bar.
+Unwind the door knob, leaving one door knob fixed to the mortice bar.
+You will notice the fixed door knob has its grub screw fixed to one of the flat sides of the mortice bar.
 This is the correct angle of installation and ensures the door knob is secure and will not unwind.

 The mortice bar hole in a tubular latch is square and not diamond.
 Guide the mortice bar through the door, making sure to keep the bar square.
 If you think of the hole as a clock face, and imagine the twelve, three, six and nine o'clock settings, you need to guide the mortice bar through with the flat sides of the mortice bar at twelve, three, six and nine o'clock.
 To make installation easy, keep the grub screw hole on the already fitted door knob at twelve o'clock - this will help with the proper fitting of the door knob on the other side.